 Please refer to alignment levels within the Alignments Level Library (mdot_01 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS2.

-Please refer to alignment levels within the Alignments Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.
+Please refer to horizontal geometry levels within the Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.

 A-XXXXXX_Align_Supp_Roadway_20YY-MM-DD.dgn